Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 Butterfly World

 Not just for tourists, Butterfly world is a natural spot in the middle of Coconut Creek.
 With botanical gardens, waterfalls, passion vines, and roses plus six free flight aviaries and even a bug zoo, it is worth spending an afternoon.
 See the Florida state butterfly – Zebra longwings, flame vine butterflies and blue morphos, indigenous to tropical forests of Latin America, Mexico and Colombia.
 They encourage everyone to start their own butterfly garden as a way to reverse the trend of butterfly habitats threatened by development, climate changes and urbanization.
+Visit their website for a starter guide on how to create your own butterfly garden.

 Open Monday through Saturday, 9 a.m. to 5 p.m. and Sunday 11 a.m. to 5 p.m.
 All tickets must be purchased at the door.
 Adults $32.50 plus tax, children $22.50 plus tax.
 There is also a cafe that serves lunch, snacks, beverages and dessert.
 3600 West Sample Road, Coconut Creek, Florida 33073.
 Tel: (954) 977-4434.